[Alumni Story] : Thomas Desassis

 - What advice would you give to a recent graduate?

-Thanks to the school, my speaking skills have improved enormously.
+Thanks to the school, my speaking skills improved enormously.
 As soon as I started out in the professional world, I felt ready to speak with confidence and guide my teams in the direction I wanted to take.

 - Do you have a hidden passion/talent?